JunIce/junice-components/.github/CONTRIBUTING.md

 # develop for h5
 $ yarn dev

-If you want runs JunIce Design demo for react-native, Then
+If you want runs junice Design demo for react-native, Then
 # develop for react-native
 $ cd rnkit && yarn install && cd ios && pod install && cd ../..